 How to Lead When the Future is Unclear (Part 2)

-But Lai also believes that not having a pragmatic vision for long-term sustainability is like being a hamster on a wheel—chasing shiny objects and going nowhere fast.
-Lai schools us on why the secret to overcoming uncertainty is to focus on what’s happening today while also having somebody in your organization looking over the horizon.
+But without a vision for the future, uncertainty will paralyze innovation in even the most successful brand.
+Not having a pragmatic vision for long-term sustainability, says Lai, is like being a hamster on a wheel—chasing shiny objects and going nowhere fast.
+But the formula for sustaining growth in periods of uncertainty, says Lai, is to keep an eye on current trends while also having somebody in your organization looking over the horizon.

 Hope you enjoy the conversation.